nsaimk/Docker-K8s/production-grade workflow/GUIDE.md

 After Travis CI run tests successfully, it then sets up to automatically take our code base and push it over to AWS hosting.
 Essentially to a service called Elastic Beanstalk.

 So this is our flow.
+---

+## 3. Creating the Dev Dockerfile

+We installed a React application.

+We are going to have two different Docker files.
+One will be responsible for running our application in development, the other in production.

+In this section, we start on the Dockerfile that runs our application in development.

+We create a `Dockerfile.dev` file.
+The purpose of the '.dev' on the end of the Dockerfile is to make sure it is clear that this Dockerfile is only used when we run our application in a development environment.
+In the future, we are going to put together a second Dockerfile for running our application in production, and it is going to have a name of simply Dockerfile.
+Otherwise, if we run locally and actively develop our application, we will build our image and start up our container using Dockerfile.dev file.

+I created Dockerfile.dev at this point.

+I ran this command to build an image of our application:

+- `docker build -f Dockerfile.dev -t workflow:first .`
+-f means that we specify the file that's going to be used to build out the image.
+---